justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/payments/README.md

 Liferay Commerce ships with four payment methods.
 Money Order is an offline method.
 Authorize.net, Mercanet, and Paypal redirect buyers to a third-party website.
 Additional methods can be added using the Payment Method extension point.

+Liferay Commerce does **not** store payment information such as credit card numbers in its database.
+Rather, if a store plans to facilitate recurring payments, this can be done through integrations with third party payment providers.
+If the store administrators do intend to store customer payment information, they **must** be [PCI](https://www.pcisecuritystandards.org/) certified.

 ## Additional Information

 * [Managing Payment Methods](./managing-payment-methods/README.md)